jvnte/plant-desease-detection-api/README.md

 ## Welcome to Plant Desease Detection API

-An API that predicts plant deseases based on leaf images from this [Kaggle challenge](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset)
+An API that returns whether a plant has a desease based on leaf images from this [Kaggle challenge](https://www.kaggle.com/vipoooool/new-plant-diseases-dataset).
+The CV models can be easily trained and used for inference.
+FastAPI is used as web framework for building the API.

 ## Prerequisites